Aminsed/SwarmBenchmark/PSO/README.md

 ## Applications of PSO
 The Particle Swarm Optimization algorithm has been successfully applied to a wide range of optimization problems across various domains.
 Some prominent examples include:

 1. **Function Optimization**: PSO has been used to optimize complex mathematical functions, including multi-modal and high-dimensional functions.
+Specifically, this repository focuses on solving the Rastrigin function, demonstrating PSO's capability in handling complex, non-linear optimization challenges.

 2. **Neural Network Training**: PSO has been employed to optimize the weights and biases of artificial neural networks, improving their training process and generalization performance.